rieckpil/progmot/content/post/one-year-course-release.md

 On the 8th of August 2020, the time had come to go live with the first video lessons and an 80% discount.

-I still remember the exact feeling when I hit the release button for this first early bird batch.
+I still remember the exact feeling when I hit the release button for this first early-bird batch.
 I was both nervous and super excited.
 While I tested the entire checkout process multiple times, I was still worried that something would go wrong.

 As I didn't want to nervously stare at my inbox for the first complaints or orders (who knows what will happen), I left my room and had dinner with my family to distract myself.